2008 American League Championship Series

-The 2008 American League Championship Series (ALCS), the second round of the 2008 American League playoffs, was a best-of-seven series matching the two winners of the American League Division Series.
-The AL East Division champion Tampa Bay Rays, who had defeated the Chicago White Sox in the ALDS, were paired with the wild-card and defending world champion Boston Red Sox, who had defeated the Los Angeles Angels of Anaheim, in the ALDS.
+The 2008 American League Championship Series (ALCS), the second round of the American League side in Major League Baseball's 2008 postseason, was a best-of-seven series matching the two winners of the American League Division Series.
+The AL East Division champion and second-seeded Tampa Bay Rays, who had defeated the Chicago White Sox in the ALDS, were paired with the wild-card and defending world champion Boston Red Sox, who had defeated the Los Angeles Angels of Anaheim, in the ALDS.
 Tampa Bay held the home field advantage.

 The Rays won the series four games to three, becoming the first team since the 1992 Atlanta Braves to win a seventh game after blowing a 3–1 lead.
 The series began at Tropicana Field in St. Petersburg, Florida, on Friday, October 10, 2008, and was broadcast on TBS.
 Game 7 was played on Sunday, October 19.
 This was the Rays' first appearance in the ALCS while the Red Sox were making their fourth appearance in the last six seasons and ninth overall.
 The two teams hit a combined 26 home runs—a record for league championship series.

-The Rays would go on to lose to the Philadelphia Phillies in the World Series.
+The Rays would go on to lose the World Series to the Philadelphia Phillies in five games.

 Background

+Tampa Bay Rays

-In spring training before the start of the 2008 season, James Shields joked that the goal for the newly branded Rays (they had just changed their name from the Devil Rays) was to not lose 100 games — having dropped 96 in the 2007 season.
+In spring training before the start of the 2008 season, James Shields joked that the goal for the newly branded Rays (they had just changed their name from the Devil Rays) was to not lose 100 games — after narrowly avoiding this mark in 2007 with 96 losses.
 Veteran and former World Series champion Cliff Floyd, who had signed with the team in the off-season at age 35, contemplated retirement after the first few days of spring training.
 “You’re wondering, ‘What the hell are you doing?'”, said Floyd in 2018 at the team’s ten year-anniversary.
-“Why are you signing with this team?
-What makes you think this is the right move?”
 With a payroll of only $43.8 million, the second lowest in the majors, Tampa Bay entered the season facing 125-1 odds to win the AL pennant and 300-1 odds to win the World Series.
 But the franchise that never had finished above .500 or reached the postseason in their brief 11-year history improbably won the AL East over the New York Yankees ($209 million payroll) and Boston Red Sox ($133.4 million).
 To get to their first ALCS appearance in franchise history, they beat the White Sox in four games in the ALDS.